 Getting back on track, I did find that after experiencing a few specific endings, going through the story again from the beginning and making different choices almost felt like cheating, in a way.
 I had after all acquired knowledge about characters and events that Syrup, in a more linear story, should not possess.
 Sure, events were bound to change unless I picked the exact same options yet again, but the characters were set in stone, so to speak.
 It wasn’t something that helped me figure out how to reach a different ending, but seeing one version of an event play out certainly made me wonder just what would happen if this or that could be changed.
 Which motivated me to seek out every possible outcome, and honestly, it was worth the time and effort.

-The adorably colourful art and character designs did also undoubtedly elevate my overall enjoyment significantly during the hour or so it took to experience everything on offer in Syrup and the Ultimate Sweet.
+The adorably colourful art and character designs also undoubtedly elevated my overall enjoyment significantly during the hour or so it took to experience everything in Syrup and the Ultimate Sweet.
 I mean, just look at Syrup… or Pastille… or Butterscotch… or… well, you get the gist.
 Everything’s just so bright and cute, almost as if – ah, guess now might be a good time to try and explain the title.
 Except, no, I’d rather that part be kept a surprise, since it’s so heavily featured in the story.
 The ‘Ultimate Sweet’ part, that is.

 Now, playing/reading this one was something I can only describe as a genuine treat.
-So much delightfully witty banter from its nicely varied cast, you’d be quite hard-pressed to point out a single dull moment within this visual novel.
+So much delightfully witty banter from its nicely varied cast that you’d be quite hard-pressed to point out a single dull moment within this visual novel.
 I’ve already gone over the visual aspect, but mention definitely has to be made of how stylish each and every ending is; quite a difference from how each character appears in the story itself, and considering those are points at which it comes to an – at times – abrupt halt, it’s rather fitting, too, in that regard.

 All in all, a very easy recommendation.
 Something I’ve hopefully already made crystal clear with almost a thousand words of me gushing over this deliciously candy-flavoured visual novel.